bufferapp/buffer-talks/slides/migrating-with-atomic-design-2.md

 <img src="{{baseurl}}/images/MigrateWithAtomicDesign/things-you-should-never-do.png" alt="things you should never do part 1" width="100%" />

+???

+- has stood up amazingly well since 2000
+- this was written right before the dot-com bubble popped

 ---

 class: segue

-# That's not exactly true but it gets _more true_ over time
+# It gets _less true_ over time

 ???